-Life insurance can be the foundation of your financial security and can provide comfort and stability for your family.
+Life insurance can be the foundation of your financial confidence and can provide comfort and stability for your family.
 The purpose of life insurance is to help provide your loved ones with financial protection after you die, in exchange for the premiums you pay to your insurer during your lifetime.
 Some life insurance policies can provide you with financial protection for the short term, while others accumulate cash value, offering a living benefit that can be used for supplemental retirement income, funding for a child’s education, or cash for emergencies1.

 Term Life Insurance

 Term life insurance provides coverage for a set period of time at a generally lower cost than permanent insurance.
 Many term life insurance products allow you to convert to a permanent policy, such as whole life insurance.
-The cost of insuring oneself increases over time, so it is important to understand your short- and long-term needs for financial security when you select a policy.
+The cost of insuring oneself increases over time, so it is important to understand your short- and long-term needs for financial confidence when you select a policy.

 Permanent Life Insurance